xaur/decred-proposals/drafts/awards.md

 ## Abstract

 This Politea proposal seeks approval to establishing an award for three individuals or parties with talent that may benefit the Decred project who are not currently directly contributing to Decred.
 It specifies a total amount of 1500 DCR spread equally between 3 awards be set aside.
 It is the first of three related proposals.
 The second proposal will deal with who the awards will go to and the third proposal will deal with the funding for content creation surrounding the award.
-> - Need estimate for content creation. @Richard-Red
+> - Need estimate for content creation. @Richard-Red @PR team

 ## Introduction